Skip to main content

 Similarly, all unwelcome conduct or communication with a district/school employee that is sexual in nature is prohibited.
 Report any sexual harassment to a school staff member or to the district's Title IX Liaison, Human Resource Director Danielle Tupek at (509) 937-2773 or Danielle.Tupek@valleysd.org.

-To fully understand your responsibilities regarding sexual harassment of employees, review district Policy 5011-Sexual Harassment of Staff Prohibited and Procedure 5011P1.
+To fully understand your responsibilities regarding sexual harassment of employees, review district Policy 5011-Sex Discrimination and Sex-Based Harassment of Staff Prohibited and Procedure 5011P1.
 You may contact the district administrative office at (509) 937-2791 to request a paper or electronic copy or translated information.

 What should my district/school do about discriminatory and sexual harassment?